Looking to find Retained Primitive Therapy & Treatment?

 • Poor posture

-• Difficulty catching and/or tracking a ball
+• Difficulty catching or tracking a ball

-• Poor depth perception and balance
+• Impaired depth perception and balance

-• Difficulty swimming
+• Trouble swimming

 • Poor hand-eye coordination

-• Messy eating
+• Messy eating habits

-• Learning problems
+• Learning challenges

-• Difficulty aligning numbers for math problems
+• Difficulty aligning numbers in math

-• Difficulty recognizing social cues
+• Trouble recognizing social cues

 • ADD/ADHD characteristics

-• Anchors feet behind chair while sitting
+• Anchoring feet behind chair while sitting

 • “W” position when sitting on the floor